 Year Term 1 Term 2 (mini projects) (main projects) 1 Our Wonderful World Bright Lights, Big City: The physical and human characteristics of London 2 Let's Explore the World Coastline: The physical and human features of coastal regions across the United Kingdome including a detailed exploration of Whitby.
 3 Our Planet, Our World Rocks, Relics and Rumbles: The features and characteristics of Earth's layers including a detailed exploration of volcanic, tectonic and seismic activity.
 4 Interconnected World Misty Mountain, Winding River: The characteristics and features of rivers and mountain ranges around the world, including a detailed exploration of the ecosystems and processes that shape them and the land around them.
-5 Investigating our Sow, Grow and Farm: The features and chara regions across the world, including a det Sow, Grow and Farm: The features and characteristics of land use in agricultural regions across the world, including a detailed exploration of significant environmental areas.
-6 Our Changing World Frozen Kingdom: The characteristics and features of polar regions including the North and South Poles, and includes a detailed exploration of the environmental factors that shape and influence them.
+5 Investigating our World Sow, Grow and Farm: The features and characteristics of land use in agricultural regions across the world, including a detailed exploration of significant environmental areas.
+6 Our Changing North and South Poles, and includes a detailed explorate Frozen Kingdom: The characteristics and features of polar regions including the North and South Poles, and includes a detailed exploration of the environmental factors that shape and influence them.

-• Cornerstones geography lessons are planned for and adapted online via the Cornerstones website.

-- All geography allocated to each year group must be taught with fidelity to ensure coverage.
+- Cornerstones geography lessons are planned for and adapted online via the Cornerstones website. - All geography allocated to each year group must be taught with fidelity to ensure coverage.
 The focus is always on the teaching of key skills, which are developed and built upon each year. - Geography work is recorded in the children's cross curricular "Learning Books". - Knowledge Organisers for the geography KRPs are displayed on classroom working walls.
 They are also used to support direct teaching, shared via class pages on the school website and stuck in the children's Learning Books. - When projects are being taught, every classroom has a geography display, which includes key vocabulary and pupils' work, and which is updated when the projects change. - Key vocabulary for geography is also taught directly at the start of each project during the background knowledge lesson and then continuously used and referred to. - Lesson objectives are clearly displayed and discussed at the start of each lesson.
 For example, 'As a geographer, I can explain the effect of sea ice on the polar oceans.'

 Geography is assessed in a formative way at the beginning and end of each lesson, which informs planning of further lessons.
 Children assess their own learning against shared objectives at the end of each lesson.

-Gamesley Primary School Teaching and Learning Policy V7 January 23 End of unit quizzes are used to inform teachers when the complete simple summative assessments on the Curriculum Maestro on-line platform.
+End of unit quizzes are used to inform teachers when the complete simple summative assessments on the Curriculum Maestro on-line platform.

-History: Subject Manager Clare Dangerfield
+Gamesley Primary School Teaching and Learning Policy V9 September 23 History: Subject Manager Clare Dangerfield